kammous/k8s-training-doc/content/20-Helm/07-kubeapp/_index.md

 ![KubeApps](after-login.jpg?classes=shadow)

-- Click on `Catalog` to see all Helm charts from
+- Click on `Catalog` to see all Helm charts from upstream repositories.

 ![Catalog](catalog.jpg?classes=shadow)